-Support is a broad concept: Support can mean many things.
-This is because every person impacted by sexual violence is different and has different needs.
-Support can address a variety of needs—including, emotional and psychological; medical; academic.
-Support may also include getting the information you want about your options for involving law enforcement and/or pursuing a formal action under relevant Title IX policies and procedures.
-Some want to move forward with a formal process right away while others want time to think about whether this is right for them.
-Some are initially opposed to making a claim but change their mind, and others conclude that taking action will compromise their healing process.
+Support is a broad concept: Support can mean many things, and everyone’s needs are different.
+Support can address emotional, psychological, medical, and/or academic needs.
+Support may also include getting information about making a formal report to the College or to law enforcement.
+Some want to move forward with a formal process right away, while others want to think about whether this is right for them.
+Some are initially opposed to filing a complaint but change their mind, and others decide that taking action will compromise their healing process.

 Be empowered: Understand privacy, confidentiality, and anonymity.
-We know how important it is for those impacted by sexual violence to feel empowered to make decisions about their support and next steps in the aftermath of the incident, including the decision about whether to pursue a formal claim against the accused perpetrator.
-We believe it will help you feel in control of the process and make the decisions that are best for you if you understand the concepts of privacy, confidentiality, and anonymity in the Title IX context.
+We recognize that it’s important for those impacted by sexual harassment and sexual violence to feel empowered to make their own decisions about support and next steps, including the decision about whether to pursue a formal claim against the accused individual.
+We think understanding the concepts of privacy, confidentiality, and anonymity in the Title IX context can foster a sense of control and empowerment.
 These concepts are related, but have distinct meanings and apply to support providers in different ways.

 *In some but not all cases, the confidential support provider also may have an evidentiary privilege that prevents the person from being compelled to testify in a civil or criminal court proceeding.
-We are not here in a position to identify specifically who does or does not qualify for this legal evidentiary privilege, but you may ask the specific provider before you disclose information to them.
+You may ask the specific provider if they have this legal privilege before you disclose information to them.